wx-chevalier/Awesome-Lists-and-CheatSheets/Frontend/Web/Node/Node-Syntax-List.md

 ## Stream | 流

-- [2015-stream-handbook](https://github.com/substack/stream-handbook): This document covers the basics of how to write node.js programs with streams.
+- [2015-Stream Handbook #Series#](https://github.com/substack/stream-handbook): This document covers the basics of how to write node.js programs with streams.

 - [2017-Node.js Streams: Everything you need to know](https://parg.co/bJN): Node.js streams have a reputation for being hard to work with, and even harder to understand.
 Well I’ve got good news for you — that’s no longer the case.
 Over the years, developers created lots of packages out there with the sole purpose of making working with streams easier.
 But in this article, I’m going to focus on the native Node.js stream API.